samuel-mr/samuel-mr/README.md

 I'm Samuel ✨ currently upgrading all `code`.
 ___

-- 🌱 I’m currently learning Kotlin, Rust, Unreal
+- 🌱 I’m currently learning Kotlin and Rust
-- 👯 I’m looking to collaborate on Android, WPF
+- 👯 I’m looking to collaborate on Android or WPF

 ___